Bink Video!

 • Can open from a filename string, an OS file handle, or you can completely overload all of the IO functions.
 By default, the Bink IO system uses all asynchronous background reading.

-• Available as both a PEF Carbon shared library, a MachO Carbon shared library, and a CFM shared library.
+• Available as both a PPC and x86 MachO shared library.

 • Supports the Sound Manager (and sits along side the Miles Sound System) for sound output.